vaikan/paperwork/README.md

 ## Usage

 This repository is structuring and unifying all required components for Paperwork.
+It its purpose is to provide an **example of how you *could* host Paperwork yourself**.
+However, please keep in mind that the stack file used in this repostiory should **not be used for real-world, internet-facing deployments**, as it lacks the ability to manage credentials between services in a secure manner.

 ```bash
 $ git clone git@github.com:paperwork/paperwork.git